Ainhoa-Urtasun/HOHR-Project/TASKS.md

 ***
 * Corporate name and total employees of the top 3 businesses (Click To View Corporate Businesses by Revenue):
 ***
-* Number of businesses in your NAICS code [Market Research](https://www.naics.com/market-research/):
+* Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):
 ***
-* List your company's primary activities and divide them into engineering activities and operations activities:
+* List of your company's primary activities and divide them into engineering activities and operations activities:
 ***
-* List your company's support activities:
+* List of your company's support activities:
 ***

 ## Task 2